Page 1 (the micron story ! ).

 Transmitter electronics kits are not available from Micron now.
 The seven-channel circuitry changed in recent years owing to the obsolescence of the dedicated ‘Motorola’ R/C coder chip.
-The replacement coder is interchangeable with the earlier type and now uses ‘bog-standard’ easy to get electronic parts, which are readily available from most hobby electronics shops.
+The replacement coder is interchangeable with the earlier type and used ‘bog-standard’ easy to get electronic parts, these were available from most electronics shops.

 There is little point in commenting on the earlier circuitry as inevitably most problems involved the special IC, which is now unobtainable.
 The only practical remedy for repair of these is replacement with the later version coder board.

-Having assembled several of the later coder boards and seen other peoples efforts, the faults found were as follows: -
+Having assembled several of the later coder boards and seen other constructors efforts, the faults found were as follows: -

 Blown 4017 IC.
-This is usually caused by incorrect battery wiring giving a reverse input voltage!
-The other circuitry survives but it is worth replacing the 22uF.
-Usually a new 4017 solves the problem but the battery wiring must be checked before switching on again.
+This is usually caused by incorrect battery wiring giving a reverse input voltage.
+The other circuitry survives but it is worth replacing the 22uF as it is polarity conscious.
+Usually plugging in a new 4017 solves the problem, but the battery wiring must be checked before switching on again.

-Note that the coder circuit will run without the IC plugged in at around 1 KHz which can be seen at the yellow output wire on a scope, or even heard using a crystal earpiece.
-This test shows that most of the circuit is functioning except the IC.
-If there is no life, check component position, in particular the correct positioning of the transistor legs into the board.
+Note that the coder circuit will run without the IC plugged in. it runs at around 1 KHz which can be seen at the yellow output wire on a scope, or even heard using a crystal earpiece.
+This test shows that most of the circuitry is functioning except the IC.
+If there is no life at all then check component position, in particular the correct positioning of the transistor legs into the board.

-Working but a channel(s) is missing this fault can often be traced to an incorrect setting of one of the joystick pots.
-All the stick pots must be pre-set so that their wiper is at mid position, when the sticks and in-flight trims are at a centre position.
+If all is working but a channel(s) is missing this fault can often be traced to an incorrect setting of one of the joystick pots.
+All the stick pots must be pre-set so that their wiper is at mid position, when the sticks and in-flight trims are at a center position.
 This can be checked using a multimeter.

 It is also possible that one of the crimped connectors of the plug-in flylead from the stick, has not located correctly in the plastic shell and as a result, the crimp has pushed out of the top of the shell.
 Relocating the crimp, making sure that the small plastic fingers of the shell are pushed into secure the crimp, are usually a cure.